Ferro Concrete Barges (FCBs) Introduction

 Between 1808 and 1812, twenty-nine Martello Towers were built along the coasts of Essex and Suffolk: eighteen still exist, with one over-built (R): eleven have been lost.
 The sources given below cover the history and current state of the Towers: the objective here is to show, on the overview map, the positions of current towers …

-Edward Vernon served on Admiral Sir Cloudsesley Shovell’s flagship at the capture of Gibraltar.
+The GROG SHM is presumably named for Edward Vernon.
+He served on Admiral Sir Cloudsesley Shovell’s flagship at the capture of Gibraltar.
 He was later captain of the ship that avoided disaster in the catastrophic loss of Cloudesley Shovell’s fleet on the Isles of Scilly in 1707.
-The Rum Ration He is known for his 1740 order that rum should be diluted with …
+After rising to the rank of Vice Admiral, …